View your shopping cart.

 More Info

-Phaedrus, born in Macedonia, flourished in the early half of the 1st century of our era.
+Phaedrus, born in Macedonia, flourished in the early half of the first century of our era.
 Apparently a slave set free by the emperor Augustus, he lived in Italy and began to write Aesopian fables.
 When he offended Sejanus, a powerful official of the emperor Tiberius, he was punished but not silenced.
 The fables, in five books, are in lively terse and simple Latin verse not lacking in dignity.
-They not only amuse and teach but also satirise social and political life in Rome.
+They not only amuse and teach but also satirize social and political life in Rome.

 This edition includes a comprehensive analytical Survey of Greek and Latin fables in the Aesopic tradition, as well as a historical introduction.